pytask-dev/pytask/README.rst

 Documentation
 -------------

-The documentation can be found under https://pytask-dev.readthedocs.io/en/latest and tutorials and explanations.
+The documentation can be found under https://pytask-dev.readthedocs.io/en/latest with tutorials and explanations.